aligent/cdk-constructs/packages/graphql-mesh-server/README.md

 - `wafRules?`: List of custom rules
 - `rateLimit?`: The limit on requests per 5-minute period.
 If provided, rate limiting will be enabled
 - `rateLimitPriority?`: The WAF rule priority.
 Only used when a rateLimit value is provided (defaults to 10)
+- `rateLimitBypassList?`: List of IPv4 addresses that can bypass rate limiting
 - `containerInsights?`: Enable/disable container insights (defaults to true)
 - `logStreamPrefix?`: Log stream prefix (defaults to 'graphql-server')
 - `snsTopic?`: Optional SNS topic to subscribe all alarms to